Cosplay Contest

 • Go to the tables near the Cultural Stage – there will be visuals on or near the tables that will allow you to recognize where to go.

-• Any and all props to be used during the contest MUST be peace-tied and approved BEFORE the contest.
+• Any and all props to be used during the contest MUST be peace-tied and approved BEFORE the contest (at the Cultural Arts stage or Info booth)

 • This should be done at the same time as checking in.